strohs/aws-cda-notes/study-notes-JUNE2018.md

     * these Lambdas can change CloudFront requests and responses
 * Systems Manager Parameter Store
     * can be used instead of Lambdas environment variables to store sensitive configurations
-    * makes it easy to share these values between Lambda functions
+    * makes it easy to share common variables between Lambda functions
     *

 ## Limits